 Again we've still fleshing the design out, much work to be done in the weeks ahead, but I believe we're headed in a great direction.

-App: For the app, we've made many significant changes to the backend of how our device and app communicate, store and make use of the data our sensor collects from the user and how the biofeedback therapy will ultimately function.
+App: For the app, we've made many significant changes to the backend of how our device and app communicate, store and make use of the data our sensor collects from the user and how the wellness functionality will ultimately operate.
 We've moved much of the processing of data over to the user's smartphone which helps considerably conserve battery power, but the main addition the user will notice compared to our last iteration of the app is an additional "detailed view" of one's nightly data.
 Now a user or clinician will be able to click on the data from a specific session and get a detailed readout of the user's complete session.
 Meaning, the user or clinician will be able to see exactly when, how many times and how long they clenched or ground their teeth during the night.
 Additionally, they will also be able to track their movements during the night to get an indication of the total quality of their sleep.

 Final Thoughts: Now that the hardware, firmware and plastic enclosures are pretty well nailed down we will continue to focus on the headband's overall look and feel.
 We expect this to be completed with a full "design lock" for the entire device in the next 2 to 3 weeks.
 With design locked in, we will be ready for the final phase of the process which is the industrial design.
 The industrial design is where the HAX accelerator design team will step in and help us create all the files we need to send our device plastics off to are manufacturer for plastic mould fabrication and then starting the injection moulding process to create all the plastics we need for our device.
 The last and final step will be working with a medical device manufacturer to perform final assembly of BruxRelief.